Cannabis flowering stage how-to guide

 Re-veg a flowering cannabis plant

 How to reveg a flowering cannabis plant?
 If you have a plant which is simply too good to lose you should re-veg her.
 In simple terms that means re-growing the plant after harvest.
 It’s easy to do and you can repeat the process several times.
 Just leave some green leafy material and lower buds on your harvested plants.
 This allows them to gather light energy when you put them back in the grow room with 18-24 hours of daily light.
-Wait a few days you will see new vegetative growth.
+Wait a few days and you will see new vegetative growth.
 After a few weeks/months you can change the lights to 12/12 and watch her bloom again.

 How to clone a flowering cannabis plant